 A lymphangiogram is a special x-ray of the lymph nodes and lymph vessels.
-Lymph nodes produce white blood cells (lymphocytes) that help fight infections.
+Lymph nodes produce lymphocytes (a type of white blood cell) that help fight infections.
 The lymph nodes also filter and trap

 The lymph nodes and vessels are not seen on a normal